freistli/ModernizeApp/Docs/Host standard UWP controls in MFC MDI project using XAML Islands.md

 [Package a UWP app with Visual Studio](https://docs.microsoft.com/en-us/windows/msix/desktop/desktop-to-uwp-r2r)

 ## Wrap Up
 This article gives detailed steps on how to use XAML Hosting APIs to integrate various standard UWP XMAL controls in document view of traditional MFC Mulitple Document Interface project, and optionally you can package the MFC app to MSIX or APPX packages and deploy it like a UWP app.
+The whole smaple solution can be found from this repo: https://github.com/freistli/ModernizeApp/tree/master/MFC/MFCApp